djiang2001/Shelly/README.md

 # Shelly
-The shell made by Dahong Jiang and Stefan Tan.
+by Dahong Jiang and Stefan Tan

 ## Features of Shelly